DerBurri/biletado-personal-v1/README.md

 The configuration is in the class `org.biletado.personal.v1.configuration.SecurityConfiguration`.

 # Logging
-The capabilities of the spring framework are used for logging.
+For logging, the capabilities of the Spring framework are used.
-You can configure logging with the following properties for example in a `.properties` file:
+For example, you can configure logging with the following properties in a `.properties` file:

 ```
 # logging